Ready to Report a Spammer? (Read this FIRST...)

 Spam Bully is a $30/year personal anti-spam program that not only filters your email for spam, but also reports spam to the servers through which it passed and to the Federal Trade Commission.
 Spam Bully works With Office 365, Office 2019 & Older, Outlook, Live Mail, Outlook Express, and Windows Mail.

-Incidentally, you can report a spam message to the FTC directly, but don't bother sending a copy of the spam message to spam@uce.gov -- that address was phased out in 2004.
-When you report spam to the FTC, they will share your report with local, state, federal and foreign law enforcement partners.
+You can report a spam-based fraud to the FTC, but don't bother sending a copy of the spam message to spam@uce.gov -- that address was phased out in 2004.
+When you report fraud to the FTC, they will share your report with 2800 local, state, federal and foreign law enforcement partners.
 Just don't expect a reply.
 The FTC notes that they do not resolve individual complaints, but your report might be used to find patterns and investigate cases.

 As maddening as the spam problem can be, it's very important NOT to become a vigilante.
 Back in 2005, a notorious Russian spammer was found murdered in his Moscow apartment.
 Not even the vilest of offenders deserves that.
 There are laws in place to deal with these miscreants, so if you want to do more than press “Delete” or “Mark as Spam”, it's best to report any information you have, and allow the authorities to deal with the problem from that point on.